cu-esiil-edu/esiil-stars-student-webpages/index.md

 ## Create your own webpage using GitHub pages
 For this fist assignment you're going to create a webpage using [GitHub pages](https://pages.github.com/).
 You'll use this webpage to add some biographical information and a photo of yourself.
-Throughout the intership you'll be updating this webpage with links to your assignments and other work that you'll complete.
+Throughout the internship you'll be updating this webpage with links to your assignments and other work that you'll complete.
 You can add a link to your personal website to your resume or CV.